 [David] Chase is a third grader at Canterbury Elementary in Cleveland Heights.
 He loves it when his mom cooks up some breakfast for him before school, but that doesn't happen very often.

-- Most of the time, when I wake up she's gone to work, so my dad has to get himself really, he have to iron my clothes, he have to get my sister ready too.
+[Chase] Most of the time, when I wake up she's gone to work, so my dad has to get himself really, he has to iron my clothes, he has to get my sister ready too.

 [Teacher] Good morning.

 [David] But for the past year and a half, he's been able to leave some of that stress behind when he gets to the classroom.
 Every morning at nine o'clock, students at Canterbury stop for a moment and listen to a few minutes of Cleveland orchestra music.